 Although Old Rag Mountain is within the boundaries of Shenandoah National Park, most people approach it from the park's eastern boundary.
 Follow these directions to get to the trailhead:

 Visitors hiking Old Rag must have a valid Shenandoah National Park entrance permit.
 You can purchase permits and yearly passes from Rangers when present, or via self-pay at the Old Rag Fee Station.
-To learn more about Shenandoah's Fees click here.
+Please note: We cannot accept pre-loaded gift cards.
+Learn more about Shenandoah's fees.

 Overnight Camping in the Old Rag Area

 Legal overnight camping sites are very limited in the Old Rag area.
 Camping is prohibited above 2,800'.
 If you want to make your trip an overnight one, you'll need a Backcountry Camping permit and you'll need to study a map of the area to choose a site.
 Visit our Backcountry Trip Planning pages for more information.
 Study the suggested trips for the Old Rag, Corbin Hollow, and Nicholson Hollow areas.